-15 Best Things To Do in Koh Lanta (Travel Guide)
+15 Best Things To Do in Koh Lanta: The Complete Guide

-Koh Lanta has mastered the art of staying peacefully laidback while giving travelers plenty of adventures to discover.
-Located in the Andaman Sea - south of Krabi and just east of Koh Phi Phi - this long, slender island offers a different kind of escape compared to its busier neighbours.
-Instead of towering limestone karsts rising from the sea, you’ll find a landscape that feels open and expansive: long golden beaches, pockets of mangroves, rolling hills draped in jungle, quiet fishing villages, and a rugged south where the road narrows and the wild edges of Mu Ko Lanta National Park begin.
+Koh Lanta is a wonderfully laidback island in the Andaman Sea, situated just south of Krabi and east of Koh Phi Phi.
+Instead of the dramatic limestone karsts found on some of the neighbouring islands, here you’ll encounter a much more expansive landscape: wide open beaches, twisting mangroves, rolling hills draped in jungle, quiet fishing villages, and a rugged south where the wild edges of Mu Ko Lanta National Park begin.

 Things To Do in Koh Lanta - Arriving from Koh Phi Phi